-An STP calculator helps in determining the future value of an investment when one opts for an STP from liquid mutual fund to equity mutual fund.
+An STP return calculator helps in determining the future value of an investment when one opts for an STP from liquid mutual fund to equity mutual fund scheme.
 This mutual fund calculator requires one to input the following details:

 - Investment Amount

 - Growth on Equity